Xalgorithms/general-documentation/docs/xalgo-0.2.0.md

   category for the component.

 - [2-6]: Any valid ASCII character except space available on an ISO/IEC 9995 keyboard.
-Typically, this should be an abbreviated form of the component name derived from the file name.
+Optionally, this can be an abbreviated form of the component name derived from the file name, unless the string is already in use.

 *This identifier is optional*.
 If not present it will be added by the authoring system described below.
-The six characters will be derived from the name of the notebook.
+The six characters will be derived from the name of the notebook, unless the resulting string is already in use.

 ### Rule Version